gvlproject/gvl-website-markdown/people.md

   <div class="info">
     <h3>
       Andrew Lonie
-    </h3> Andrew Lonie is Director of VLSCI, Director of the EMBL Australia Bioinformatics Resource (EMBL-ABR), and an associate professor at the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne, where he coordinates the MSc (Bioinformatics).
-Andrew directs a group of bioinformaticians, computational biologists and HPC specialists within the VLSCI and EMBL-ABR to collaborate with and support life sciences researchers in a variety of research projects across Australia.
+    </h3> Andrew Lonie is Director of Melbourne Bioinformatics, Director of the EMBL Australia Bioinformatics Resource (EMBL-ABR), and an associate professor at the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne, where he coordinates the MSc (Bioinformatics).
+Andrew directs a group of bioinformaticians, computational biologists and HPC specialists within Melbourne Bioinformatics and EMBL-ABR to collaborate with and support life sciences researchers in a variety of research projects across Australia.
   </div>
 </div>